Medical expenses and repatriation

 - they shouldn't have been repatriated

-- the situation wasn’t a medical emergency – and treatment wasn’t necessary
+- the insurer said the situation wasn’t a medical emergency – and treatment wasn’t necessary

 - the claim isn't covered because it's linked to a pre-existing medical condition.